IBM-EPBL/IBM-Project-10916-1659244156/Smart_Farming_Application/Readme.md

 # Team Id: PNT2022TMID14876

 Description:
- This Folder contains the empathy map for the project idea Smart Farming Application.
+ This Folder contains the documents for the project idea Smart Farming Application.